 (My personal stand-by is a mix of lavender and chamomile by Aura Cacia called “Chill Pill.”)

 But you might enjoy making your own aromatherapy blends.

 In fact, mixing essential oils often increases their effectiveness by allowing them to work synergistically.

 To learn more about making your own aromatherapy blends, check out Blending 101: The Art of Pairing Essential Oils Drop by Drop.

 You’ll find instructions on how to create the perfect essential oil blends for you, including instructions for your own lavender-chamomile anti-anxiety blend.

 Essential oils are “all natural,” but you must still exercise some common-sense precautions when using them.

 Essential oils should be kept away from children and pets.

 There are some essential oils that should be avoided if you’re pregnant.

-With a few exceptions like lavender, essential oils should not be applied to the skin directly but should be diluted in a carrier oil first.
+With a few exceptions like lavender, essential oils should not be applied to the skin directly, but should be diluted with a carrier oil first.